 Vegetarian Awareness Month

 Ramen noodles: To many people they are an inexpensive meal.
 Drop the wheat-based dried noodles into boiling water with a handful of vegetables; add the bullion flavor packet and in three minutes you can be slurping soup.
-But how about a challenge to make a gourmet meal from this humble noodle?
-You can embellish it with what you have in your refrigerator.
-In a serendipitous moment, I did that.
+I accept the challenge to transform this humble noodle into a gourmet meal.
+You can embellish this vegan-vegetarian friendly dish with available vegetables or animal protein if you desire.

 As a main entrée, measurements serve one.
 As a side dish it can be portioned for two.
 Scale ingredients accordingly.